Annual Neighborhood Breakfast ... Saturday, July 4 ... 8:30 am ... Mill Hollow Park

 Learn How to Find the NOAA Weather Channels if your unit is so equipped.

 Learn How to Automatically Scan the GMRS Channels.
 Turn on your radio every now and then and just listen as the channels are scanned.
 Channels 6 and 19 generally have traffic.
-Also, periodically listen to the weather.
+Also, periodically listen to the weather on a NOAA channel.

 Keep the Battery Charged.
-With moderate radio use, charging once a month is more than adequate to ensure you have a fully charged battery.
+With moderate radio use, charging every month or two is more than adequate to ensure you have a fully charged battery.
 And, consider buying an additional spare battery or two.